SAP-samples/teched2023-AD162/exercises/ex3/README.md

     ![MDK](images/3.3.15.png)

 18. In **Property and Update Links** step, select the `DeviceImage` property and click the **link icon** to open the object browser.
-    -  Change the drop-down in the Object Browser to `Controls & ClientData`, select the **Current Page** radio button.
+    -  Change the drop-down in the Object Browser to `Control & ClientData`, select the **Current Page** radio button.
     - In the search box, start typing `image`.
 The list will filter to display the matching values.
 Double-click the **Value (Value)** entry under the `FCDeviceImage` field and click **OK** to set binding.

         ![MDK](images/3.3.16.gif)

-20. Select the `ResolutionSignatureImage` property and click the **link icon** to open the object browser.
+19. Select the `ResolutionSignatureImage` property and click the **link icon** to open the object browser.
-    -  Change the drop-down in the Object Browser to `Controls & ClientData`, select the **Current Page** radio button.
+    -  Change the drop-down in the Object Browser to `Control & ClientData`, select the **Current Page** radio button.
     - In the search box, start typing `signature`.
 The list will filter to display the matching values.
 Double-click the **Value (Value)** entry under the `FCCustomerSignature` field and click **OK** to set binding.

         ![MDK](images/3.3.17.png)

-21. Click Finish.
+20. Click Finish.
 The action editor will open with the `Incident_UploadStream.action` loaded.

-22. When the `Incident_UploadStream.action` is executed, you may want to display sucess message and close the page.
+21. When the `Incident_UploadStream.action` is executed, you may want to display sucess message and close the page.
 When it fails due to some reason, you may want to display an error. <br/> In the `Incident_UploadStream.action`, scroll down and expand the **Common Action Properties** section.
 Click on the link icon for `Success Action` property to open the Object Browser and bind to an existing message action `GenericToastMessage.action`.

     ![MDK](images/3.3.18.png)

-23. Let's override this action's properties and define some specific information about handling `Incident_UploadStream.action`.
+22. Let's override this action's properties and define some specific information about handling `Incident_UploadStream.action`.
 Click on the override icon to open the override action properties wizard.

     ![MDK](images/3.3.19.png)

-24. Provide the following information and then click **OK**.
+23. Provide the following information and then click **OK**.

     | Property | Value |
     |----|----|